-To improve balance, an exercise program needs to be challenging yet safe.
-To ensure a sufficient challenge to the individuals balance, the program should aim to include:
+In order to improve balance, an exercise program needs to be challenging yet safe.
+To ensure that the exercises pose a sufficient challenge to the individual’s balance, the program should include:

-- A minimal base of support (i.e., exercise that involves standing or walking with the feet closer together or standing on one leg); and
+- A minimal base of support (i.e. exercise that involves standing or walking with the feet close together or standing on one leg)

 Exercises that challenge an older adult’s balance have the potential to cause a fall.
-To reduce this risk, only prescribe exercises suitable to the older adult’s capabilities, ensure exercises are set up in a safe way (such as next to a wall or counter for support as required) and that exercises are supervised if necessary.
-This is particularly important if the older adult is frail.
+To reduce this risk, only prescribe exercises suitable for the individual’s capabilities, ensure exercises are set up in a safe way (e.g. next to a wall or counter for support), and supervise exercises if necessary.
+These recommendations are particularly important if the older adult is frail.